Dofften/FPL-Mstr/README.md

 pnpm dev
 ```

-Open [http://localhost:3000/dashboard/your-manager-id](http://localhost:3000/dashboard/your-manager-id) with your browser to see your dashboard.
+Visit [http://localhost:3000/dashboard/your-team-id](http://localhost:3000/dashboard/your-team-id) with your browser to see your dashboard.

+### How to get team ID
+- Log in to [FPL](https://fantasy.premierleague.com/) and navigate to the points page/gameweek history page.
+- The URL will have a unique number between /entry/ and /event/ which is your FPL team ID.
+- You need to do this via a browser on a mobile/tablet/laptop/desktop.

 ## ToDo
 - [x] Create user dashboard